Applied Economics

 ECON 534.
 Further Topics in Econometrics.
 3 Credits.

 This is an applied course in economics, the purpose of which is to build on the tools learned in previous coursework, learn new tools, and discover how to apply these tools to the analysis of data from the real world.
 The course includes theory, though the focus is on applying the tools of modern econometrics to the study of cross sectional, time series, and panel data.
-Prerequisites: ECON 506.
+Prerequisite: ECON 506.
 F.

 ECON 545.
 Quantitative Methods for Impact Evaluation & Causal Inference.
 3 Credits.